• Skip to primary navigation

 That said, it makes a great substitute for corn flour, especially if your recipe has a Mexican or Latin twist to it.

-Typically I use masa harina in a 1:1 ratio for cornflour replacement, but you may need to experiment depending on the recipe.
+Typically, I use masa harina in a 1:1 ratio for cornflour replacement, but you may need to experiment depending on the recipe.

 8. Rice, Potato, Tapioca, or Kuzu Starch

 When looking for the perfect alternative for corn flour, you can’t go wrong with starches.
-Whether you have rice, potato, kuzu, or even tapioca starch hanging around, you can use it in place of the corn flour.
+Whether you have rice, potato, kuzu, or even tapioca starch hanging around, you can use it in place of corn flour.

 Keep in mind that starches will work best as thickening agents for recipes like soups and sauces.
 Potato starch tends to get clumpy quite quickly, so make sure you’re whisking fast when adding potato starch to your ingredients.